autonomousvision/occupancy_networks/README.md

 ## Dataset

 To evaluate a pretrained model or train a new model from scratch, you have to obtain the dataset.
-To this end, there are to options:
+To this end, there are two options:

 1. you can download our preprocessed data
 2. you can download the ShapeNet dataset and run the preprocessing pipeline yourself